Somatic genome processing

 The genome of most cells of eukaryotes remains mainly constant during life.
 However, there are cases of genome being altered in specific cells or in different life cycle stages during development.
 For example, not every human cell has the same genetic content as red blood cells which are devoid of nucleus.
 One of the best known groups in respect of changes in somatic genome are ciliates.
 The process resulting in a variation of somatic genome that differs from germline genome is called somatic genome processing.

 Genome loss

 The result of this process is the removal of a whole genome from a cell.
 The most known example is the enucleation process of erythrocytes.
 A processed stem cell goes through changes causing it to lose a nucleus.
-In the beginning phase, pro-erythroblast goes through another mitotic divisions, in which an erythroblast with a smaller nucleus is created and moved to the side of the cell.
-The nucleus becomes isolated from cytoplasm and then erythroblast is divided into reticulocyte with cytoplasm and pyrenocyte with condensed nucleus.
-Pyrenocyte with all genetic material from cell is degraded then by a macrophage.
-Loss of genome is in this case advantageous, since pyrenocyte can accumulate more hemoglobin.
-Mature red blood cell without a nucleus, can properly deliver oxygen.
+In the beginning phase, a pro-erythroblast goes through more mitotic divisions, in which erythroblasts with a smaller nucleus are created and the nucleus is moved to the side of the cell.
+The nucleus becomes isolated from the cytoplasm and then the erythroblast is divided into a reticulocyte with most of the cytoplasm and a pyrenocyte with the condensed nucleus.
+The pyrenocyte with all the genetic material from the cell is then degraded by a macrophage.
+The mature red blood cell without a nucleus can properly deliver oxygen.